samdiano/github-users/README.md

 # github-users

-GithubUsers is a simple react application which reactively searches through GitHub users and updates search results
+github-users is a simple react application which reactively searches through GitHub users and updates search results

 ## Table of Contents